-Address: Via Labicana, 95, 00184 Roma RM, Italy
+Address: Via Labicana, 95, 00184 Rome, Italy

 18. Basilica of Our Lady in Trastevere

-The Basilica of Santa Maria in Trastevere is known for its beautiful mosaics, which date back to the 12th century.
+The Basilica of Santa Maria in Trastevere is known for its beautiful mosaics dating back to the 12th century.
 The mosaics depict scenes from the life of Mary, and they are stunning.

 See Related: Things to Do in Ravello, Italy

 If you’re anything like me, food is one of the main reasons you travel, and Rome is an incredible place to eat!
 The food is absolutely delicious, and there are enough restaurants and cafes in Rome to last you for an eternity.
 Hey, they don’t call it the Eternal City for nothing!

 One of the best ways to experience the food of Rome is by taking a walking food tour.
 A walking food tour of Rome will take you to some of the best eateries around town, and you’ll get to try things like freshly made pasta, gelato, and Roman street food.
 You’ll get to try all sorts of traditional Roman dishes, and you’ll also learn about the history and culture of food in Rome.

 I love going on food tours because you’ll get to sample the most popular foods, but you’ll also have the opportunity to learn about some of Italy’s lesser-known dishes.
 This is a great way to get an insider’s look at the food scene in Rome, and it’s a lot of fun.

 Food tours are a great way to get an authentic and delicious taste of Rome and experience the food of Rome like a local.
 And for a more hands-on experience, consider taking a cooking class.
 You’ll learn how to make some of Rome’s most popular dishes, and you’ll get to eat what you make.

 20. Roman Catacombs